-The Jersey Legal Information Board (the "Board") is not a States funded body under the Public Finances (Jersey) Law 2005 (it was incorporated under the Jersey Legal Information Board (Incorporation) Law 2004).
+The Jersey Legal Information Board (the "Board") is not a States funded body under the Public Finances (Jersey) Law 2019 (it was incorporated under the Jersey Legal Information Board (Incorporation) Law 2004).
 However, in 2008 the Board appointed a person to fulfil the functions of Accounting Officer (referred to as Finance Director with effect from September 2015) with responsibility for preparing the financial statements and for transmitting them to the relevant authorities.
-The Board has chosen to prepare the financial statements under United Kingdom Accounting Standards, including FRS 102.
+The Board's financial statements have been prepared in compliance with United Kingdom Accounting Standards, including Financial Reporting Standard 102, The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland (FRS 102) Section 1A (small entities) and the Jersey Legal Information Board (Incorporation) Law 2004.